yujiri8/yujiri.xyz/reviews/ddlc_mods/fruits.md

 TITLE Review: Fruits of the Literature Club
 NAV Fruits of the Literature Club

-Fruits of the Literature Club is a DDLC mod I've seen extensive praise for and never once anyone criticize it.
-So, I checked it out, and... yikes.
+Fruits of the Literature Club is a DDLC mod I've seen extensive praise for.
+So I checked it out, and... yikes.
 I'm baffled that it has such a positive reputation.

-I played for about 2 hours or so before I quit.
+I played for about 2 hours before I quit.
 The premise of the mod is the removal of the meta-canon (which is fine, not every mod has to deal with that) and a redesign of MC's background: he isn't Sayori's childhood friend, but moves into the area and gets recruited.
 Things the mod does particularly well:

 <br>